 As an added note to that, you should replace your eye makeup every three months.
 Brushes should also be washed every month.
-A bacterium spreads easily around the eyes.
+Bacteria spread easily around the eyes.
 Keeping your makeup fresh and brushes clean will reduce your risk of infection.

 Much like makeup, you should also remove your contact lenses at night before bed.
 Sleeping with your contact lenses in can also lead to infection.
 However, they more commonly cause dry eyes.

 Waking up with dry eyes can be very uncomfortable.
-Sometimes you may even have difficult opening your eyelids in the morning.
-Extreme dry eye and continuous wearing of contact lenses may also lead to scratches on the cornea.
+Sometimes you may even have difficulty opening your eyelids in the morning.
+Extreme dry eye and the continuous wearing of contact lenses may also lead to scratches on the cornea.